Stuycs-K/final-project-10-somadders-zhangc/WORKLOG.md

 ### 5/24/2023

 - Each station now has a label for its current set of passengers.
-- New get method for station class that returns a specific index of the stations riders respective to order.
+- New get(index i) method for station class that returns a specific index of the stations riders respective to order.
+- When printed, station returns set of passengers in an array.

 ## Calvin Zhang